SheyaaW/PokerAlgoProject/README.md

 Made with Unity version 2021.3.26f1

-The completed play-in-terminal version is poker_99_final.py
+The completed play-in-terminal version is in Python/poker_terminal_100.py